Skip to main content

 Bandwidth:

-a medium or channel.
-It represents the amount of data that passes through a
+It is an overall Data Transmission Capacity of a medium or channel.
+It represents the amount of data that passes through a network connection per unit of time.
+It is measured in bits/Second or B/S

 Baud Rate:

-signals per second during data communication.
-An electrical signal can have two
+Baud Rate is the rate of change of digital signals per second during data communication.
+An electrical signal can have two or more than two states to represent binary digits 0 and 1

 Data Rate:

-transmitted from one device to another.
-It is generally measured in Kbps and
+Data Rate is the speed with which data can be transmitted from one device to another.
+It is generally measured in Kbps and Mbps

 Signal-to-Noise Ratio: